stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 In combat, the item shares your initiative count, but it takes its turn immediately after yours.
 It can move on its own, but the only action that it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take another action.
 That action can be one in its stat block or some other action.
 If you are incapacitated, the item can take any action of its choice, not just dodge.

-When you use your bardic inspiration feature, you can command the item as part of the same bonus action you use for Bardic Inspiration.
+When you use your bardic inspiration feature, you can command the item as part of the same bonus action you use for bardic inspiration.
 Once you animate an item with this feature, you can’t do so again until you finish a long rest, unless you expend 3 mana to use this feature again.
 You can have only one item animated by this feature at a time; if you use this action and already have a dancing item from this feature, the first one immediately becomes inanimate.

 ***((Need stat block for minion creature))***